dhruvcoding123/MYQUIZZAPP-S/README.md

 # MYQUIZZAPP-S
 Hi, I am attaching the desired results(including the bonus section) in the form of QUIZOUTPUT.pdf , which are the screenshots of the quiz I took on my android phone.
+PLEASE NOTE THAT MANY folders and subfolders were created , but I have only attached index.tsx file (in the app folder) as that is the only releavant file
 # Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).